SamoySamoy/simple-lib/README.md

-A simple local library to manage your books
+Manage your books with mongodb